DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-17-moving-the-position-of-course-status-and-course-actions.md

 - change vacancies
 - withdraw course

-If the course is published and has unpublished changes, we first show a publish course button in the list of actions.
+If the course is published and has unpublished changes, we show a ‘publish course’ button first in the list of actions.

 If the course is ‘withdrawn’, we remove all actions, including change links.